The seed

 Focus isn’t saying yes to the goal.
 Focus is saying no to a hundred other good ideas.

 Obama wore the same gray or blue suit every day.
 Zuckerberg wore the same gray T-shirt.
-Not because they couldn’t afford variety — because they understood a fact: every trivial daily decision draws from the same pool of limited cognitive resources.
-Reducing unimportant decisions protects the quality of important ones.
+Not because they couldn’t afford variety.
+Because every trivial decision draws from the same pool of limited cognitive resources.
+Reducing unimportant decisions protects the quality of the important ones.

-My own recent realization: Claude Code can help me with dozens of things — note automation, code refactoring, knowledge curation, data analysis, documentation.
-But when I try to advance all these possibilities simultaneously, I’m more exhausted than before AI.
-Every new automated pipeline means one more system to maintain, one more potential failure point, one more “is this AI output correct?” judgment call.
+My own recent version of this: Claude Code can help me with dozens of things.
+Note automation, code refactoring, knowledge curation, data analysis, documentation.
+But when I try to push every one of those forward at the same time, I’m more exhausted than I was before AI.
+Every new automated pipeline is one more system to maintain, one more failure point, one more “is this AI output correct?” judgment.

 The moments that actually work are when I decide not to do something.
-Not because I can’t — precisely because I can, which makes “not doing” an active decision that must be deliberately made.
+Not because I can’t.
+Because I can — which makes “not doing” an active decision I have to make deliberately.

 AI has handed us more options than we’ve ever had.
-But our ability to choose well?
+Our ability to choose well?
 Still the same.

 Closing

-“To pursue the limitless with the limited is perilous” — but Zhuangzi didn’t say “so do nothing.”
+“To pursue the limitless with the limited is perilous.”
+But Zhuangzi didn’t conclude with “so do nothing.”
 He was talking about nourishing life.
-Nourishing what?
+Nourishing what, exactly?
 The pipe itself.

 Not rejecting tools.
-Using the power of tools to do fewer, deeper things — not more, shallower things.
-The pipe diameter won’t change.
+Using the power of tools to do fewer, deeper things instead of more, shallower ones.
+The pipe diameter isn’t going to change.
 The water pressure will keep rising.
-The only thing you can control is how many valves you choose to open.
+The only thing you control is how many valves you open.

-Simon made it clear in 1971: in an information-rich world, the scarce resource isn’t information — it’s attention.
+Simon, in 1971: in an information-rich world, the scarce resource isn’t information.
+It’s attention.

 So in an AI-rich world, what’s scarce?